giodestone/Hart-Keyboard/README.md

 * have a familar/standard-ish layout.
 * be compatibile with a computer running Windows.
 * be quiet enough.
-* be novel enough so I remain interested in finish it.
+* be novel enough so I remain interested as to finish it.
-* use achievable techniques with the tools I have.
+* be achievable with the tools and knowledge I have.
 * use generally avaliable parts.
 * use cheap parts.